peepsquest/tutorials/src/creatingSpritesheets.md

         helmlok.png
         skully.png

-To create a sprite sheet task, first create a file `Projfile.js` at the root of your project.
-The pipeline for `spritesheet` task only requires the `spritesheet` filter.
-When run or watched, the `spritesheet` task generates `SpriteSheet.png`
+To create a sprite sheet task for this, first create a build file `Projfile.js` at the root of your project.
+The pipeline for `spritesheet` task requires only the `spritesheet` filter.
+The `spritesheet` task generates `SpriteSheet.png` when run or triggered by a watch.

 <div class='note'>
-Projmate has many more filters: CoffeeScript (Iced), CommonJS, PreProcessor, Template, Handlebars, Uglify, Less, YUI Docs, Tap ... to name a few
+Projmate has many more filters---CoffeeScript, CommonJS, PreProcessor, Template, Handlebars, Uglify, Less, YUI Docs, Tap ... to name a few
 </div>

-:::@ --no-capture

 ```js
 exports.project = function(pm) {